 Avellone apparently doesn't blame Sega for shutting the project down but rather Obsidian's management, about which he didn't spare any criticism in the past either, also stating that the management failed with communication on several levels.

-Given the opportunity to work with Obsidian in the future, the writer stated he would gladly work with the developers once again but he "wouldn't work with senior management" as he considers their style unhealthy.
+Given the opportunity to work with Obsidian in the future, the writer he would gladly work with the developers once again but he "wouldn't work with senior management" as he considers their style unhealthy.

 Considering that Obsidian Entertainment kept pushing out games that kept getting a positive reception from critics and players alike and still fell under financial issues.
 The latter should at least be fixed for the moment though, following the studio's acquisition by Microsoft.